Rosa DeLauro CT-03

 Wikipedia

-Rosa Luisa DeLauro[1][2] (/dɪˈlɔːr/ dih-LOR-oh; born March 2, 1943) is an American politician who has been the U.S. representative for Connecticut’s 3rd congressional district since 1991.
+Rosa Luisa DeLauro[1][2] (/dɪˈlɔːr/ dih-LOR-oh; born March 2, 1943) is an American politician serving as the U.S. representative for Connecticut’s 3rd congressional district since 1991.
 She is a member of the Democratic Party.
 The district is based in New Haven and includes most of its suburbs.
-DeLauro is the dean of Connecticut’s congressional delegation.[3]
+DeLauro is the dean of Connecticut’s congressional delegation since 2013 upon the retirement of Senator Joe Lieberman.[3]

 Early life, education, and early political career